aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

    name: my-cluster-datacenter
 spec:
   datacenter: <span style="color:red">"datacenter1"</span>          <a href="#datacenter-required"># vSphere datacenter name on which to deploy EKS Anywhere (required) </a>
-  disableCSI: false                  <a href="#disablecsi-optional"># Set to true to not have EKS Anywhere install and manage vSphere CSI driver</a>
+  disableCSI: false                  <a href="#disablecsi-optional-deprecated"># Deprecation warning: Click to see more.
+Set to true to not have EKS Anywhere install and manage vSphere CSI driver</a>
   server: <span style="color:red">"myvsphere.local"</span>          <a href="#server-required"># FQDN or IP address of vCenter server (required) </a>
   network: <span style="color:red">"network1"</span>                <a href="#network-required"># Path to the VM network on which to deploy EKS Anywhere (required) </a>
   insecure: false                    <a href="#insecure-optional"># Set to true if vCenter does not have a valid certificate </a>